CopernicaMarketingSoftware/Documentation/MarketingSuite/magento-integration/object/subscriber.md

 * **unsubscribed**

-  This status shows up when user explicitly express the will of not receiving newsletter emails.
+  This status shows up when user explicitly expresses the will of not receiving newsletter emails (any longer).

 * **unconfirmed**